jjmax75/scrambled-word-game/README.md

 - teacher or player can select particular word bank from grade to cover only what is being taught in class that week
 - score
 - game - timed, multiplayer, etc...
+- ordering of letters to positions they are dragged to rather than next available space